-A CFP professional who has knowledge that raises a substantial question of illegal conduct related to financial advice and/or services by another CFP professional or other financial professional shall promptly inform the appropriate regulatory and/ or professional disciplinary body, unless prevented by law or confidentiality requirements.
+- 6. A CFP professional who has knowledge that raises a substantial question of illegal conduct related to financial advice and/or services by another CFP professional or other financial professional shall promptly inform the appropriate regulatory and/ or professional disciplinary body, unless prevented by law or confidentiality requirements.
 Rule 6 does not require disclosure or reporting of information gained as a consultant or expert witness in anticipation of or related to litigation or other dispute resolution mechanisms.
-For the purposes of Rule 6, "knowledge" means "no substantial doubt."

-When a CFP professional holds the funds and/or property of a client, s/he has the following responsibilities:

-a) A CFP professional who takes custody of all or any part of a client's assets for investment purposes, shall do so with the care required of a fiduciary;

-b) In exercising custody of, or discretionary authority over, client funds or other property, a CFP professional shall act only in accordance with the authority set forth in the governing legal instrument (e.g., special power of attorney, trust deed, letters testamentary);

-A CFP professional shall identify and keep complete records of all funds or other property of a client in the custody, or under the discretionary authority, of the CFP professional;

-d) Upon receiving funds or other property of a client, a CFP professional shall promptly or as otherwise permitted by law or provided by agreement with the client, deliver to the client or third party any funds or other property that the client or third party is entitled to receive and, upon request by the client or any person duly authorized, render a full accounting regarding such funds or other property; (a) A CFP professional shall not commingle client funds or other property with a CFP professional's personal funds and/or other property or the funds and/or other property of a CFP professional's firm.
-Commingling one or more clients' funds or other property together is permitted, subject to compliance with applicable legal requirements and provided accurate records are maintained for each client's funds or other property; and
+For the purposes of Rule 6, "knowledge" means "no substantial doubt." - 7.
+When a CFP professional holds the funds and/or property of a client, s/he has the following responsibilities: - a) A CFP professional who takes custody of all or any part of a client's assets for investment purposes, shall do so with the care required of a fiduciary; - b) In exercising custody of, or discretionary authority over, client funds or other property, a CFP professional shall act only in accordance with the authority set forth in the governing legal instrument (e.g., special power of attorney, trust deed, letters testamentary); - c) A CFP professional shall identify and keep complete records of all funds or other property of a client in the custody, or under the discretionary authority, of the CFP professional; - d) Upon receiving funds or other property of a client, a CFP professional shall promptly or as otherwise permitted by law or provided by agreement with the client, deliver to the client or third party any funds or other property that the client or third party is entitled to receive and, upon request by the client or any person duly authorized, render a full accounting regarding such funds or other property;

-1 A CFP professional shall not use, transfer, withdraw or otherwise employ funds or property for his/her fees, or for any other purpose not provided for in the engagement, except when authorized in writing by the client.
+- e) A CFP professional shall not commingle client funds or other property with a CFP professional's personal funds and/or other property or the funds and/or other property of a CFP professional's firm.
+Commingling one or more clients' funds or other property together is permitted, subject to compliance with applicable legal requirements and provided accurate records are maintained for each client's funds or other property; and - f) A CFP professional shall not use, transfer, withdraw or otherwise employ funds or property for his/her fees, or for any other purpose not provided for in the engagement, except when authorized in writing by the client.